dragance106/dsopt/README.md

 The new method is described in more detail in the forthcoming paper
-H. Dashti, S. Stevanović, S. Al-Yakoob, D. Stevanović, *Parallel Monte Carlo surrogate optimization of semi-expensive black-box functions in discrete spaces*.
+H. Dashti, S. Stevanović, S. Al-Yakoob, D. Stevanović, *Parallel Monte Carlo surrogate optimization of semi-expensive black-box functions in discrete spaces*, accepted for publication in Journal of Building Engineering (2025).

 Work on this project was supported by Kuwait University through small project VA01/23.